aleloi/aleloi.github.io/master_project_proposal.md

 unclear to me whether this is really a tree: a tactic may decompose a goal in several subgoals.
 Then each of these subgoal nodes should be connected to the original goal, but then one needs more edges than one!
-I think that instead a non-leaf goal should be annotaded with the tactic that is applied at that point.
+I think that instead a non-leaf goal should be annotated with the tactic that is applied at that point.
 In any case, this is unimportant semantics.